 Some things to know

-The defendant is responsible for demanding his right to an attorney.
-This means that while law enforcement does have to inform you of your right to an attorney, they do not have to ask if you want one and they do not have to clearly explain or simplify questions for you.
+The defendant is responsible for demanding his right to a lawyer.
+This means that while law enforcement does have to inform you of your right to a lawyer, they do not have to ask if you want one and they do not have to clearly explain or simplify questions for you.

 Why you should exercise this right

 It’s difficult to put a price on your freedom.
 If you face imprisonment, you owe it to yourself to defend your freedom by retaining an effective attorney.
 And the sooner you do, the better your chances are of shaping a favorable case for trial.
-An attorney, even a court-appointed one, has the obligation to ensure that your constitutional rights are not violated.
+A lawyer, even a court-appointed one, has the obligation to ensure that your constitutional rights are not violated.